tipx2/tipx2/README.md

 - 👋 Hi, I’m @tipx2
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on not-diepio
+- 💞️ I’m not looking to collaborate on not-diepio
 - 📫 How to reach me: Speakers#8563 on discord (only if you absolutely have to)

 <!---